pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "To hear, one must be silent."
 --Ursula K. Le Guin (Ogion)

 "A lie told often enough becomes the truth."
-–Vladimir Lenin
+--Vladimir Lenin

 "I went into a McDonald's yesterday and said, 'I'd like some fries.'
 The girl at the counter said, 'Would  you like some fries with that?'"
 --Jay Leno